hsynercn/tutorials-all-paths/JavaScript Core Language/02_JavaScript 7 Syntax and Operators.md

 Specialized for loops for iteration
 - for/in for object properties/methods
+- for/of for iterable objects

-Break and continue controls floe
+Break and continue controls flow

 Label is a "goto" mechanism
 - Avoid at all costs